|John E. Caldwell|

 Chairman of the Board

 Mr. Claflin served as President, Chief Executive Officer and a member of the board of directors of 3Com Corporation (a voice and data networking products and services provider) from January 2001 until his retirement in 2006.
 He joined 3Com as President and Chief Operating Officer in August 1998.
 Prior to 3Com, Mr. Claflin worked at Digital Equipment Corporation (a computer systems vendor) as Executive Vice President, Sales and as General Manager of the PC Business Unit.
 Mr. Claflin also worked at International Business Machines Corporation (“IBM”) for 22 years, where he held various senior management positions of increasing responsibility and was responsible for almost every operation of the global, high tech company, including sales, marketing, research and development and manufacturing.
 Also, while employed by IBM, Mr. Claflin lived and worked in Hong Kong and Tokyo and was responsible for IBM’s Asia/South Pacific Area, and, while employed by 3Com, Mr. Claflin established a joint venture in China in partnership with a leading Chinese global telecom solutions provider.
-Mr. Claflin was first appointed as our Chairman of the Board in March 2009 and was appointed as our nonemployee Executive Chairman of the Board in January 2011.
-He held that position until August 2011, when he resumed acting as our Chairman of the Board.
-He has been a member of the board of directors of Ciena Corporation since 2006.
-He is also founder, director and President of Kids First! (a U.S. Virgin Islands non-profit corporation).
+Mr. Claflin was first appointed as our Chairman of the Board in March 2009.
+He has been a member of the board of directors of Ciena Corporation since 2006 and was elected to the board of directors of IDEXX Laboratories on July 14, 2015.
 Mr. Claflin holds a bachelor of arts degree in political science from Pennsylvania State University.

 Director Qualifications: Mr. Claflin brings to the Board extensive experience in the IT industry, having held a wide range of senior operating and executive positions at large IT providers.
 Mr. Claflin has run large PC operations and has extensive global experience, particularly in China, which is our largest single market.
 As a former chief executive, he is familiar with the challenges faced by our senior management, and as a director of a major telecommunications company, he has insights into a segment of the IT industry that strongly influences how technology is used.